 - Elderly Services: Volunteers serve by doing minor home repairs, cleaning, painting, yard work, etc., for some of our participants who may have no other means to get repairs and cleaning done around their homes.

-- Groups may assist in needed repairs and maintenance to some of our own CAP facilities in order that we may better serve our participants here in Appalachia.
+- Groups may assist in needed repairs and maintenance to some of CAP’s facilities in order that we may better serve our participants here in Appalachia.

 - Please notify us if anyone in your group has a particular skill or talent that they would be willing to use while here with us.
 We can’t guarantee that we would use them in that area, but would like to if the opportunity exists.

 - In order to provide appropriate accommodations, meals, and assignments for our projects, an official list of participant names and related information is due 45 days prior to arrival along with your payment.

 - Leader(s) will be responsible for educating all participating group members about CAP, our expectations of volunteers, and our mission.
 This can be achieved by reviewing materials provided through the Groups program and the CAP website.